fkie-cad/hexter/README.md

    * q: quad word.
    Expect for the ascii string, all values have to be passed as hex values.
  * -d Delete -l bytes from offset -s.
 (File mode only.)
 Pass -l 0 to delete from -s to file end.
- * -t Type of source ['file', 'pid'].
-Defaults to 'file'.
-If 'pid', a process id is passed as 'a/file/name'.
  * -pid only.
    * -lpx List whole process memory layout.
    * -lpm List all process modules.